‘The Bachelor’ Romantic Reunion Shocker: Chris Soules & Andi Dorfman Spotted On NYC ‘Date’ Together

 Neither Andi Dorfman or Chris Soules found lasting love while starring as The Bachelorette or The Bachelor during their respective seasons.
 However, it seems the two recently met up for what some thought looked like a potentially romantic encounter.
 Could Andi and Chris rekindle the relationship that originally started way back in Season 10 when she was the lead looking for love and he made it to third place?

 According to Hollywood Life, Andi and Chris were spotted out to dinner together on Wednesday in New York City.
-They were apparently celebrating his birthday and a source for the outlet says that this outing seemed to be more than just a friendly evening out.
+They were apparently celebrating his birthday, and a source for the outlet says that this outing seemed to be more than just a friendly evening out.

 Dorfman and Soules dined at Serra, a rooftop eatery that is located at the Eataly NYC Flatiron marketplace.
 Chris and Andi reportedly arrived around 5 p.m. to dine together at a table for just the two of them and departed after about an hour.